AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

-* agentName: The name of the agent that will queue the message.
+* agentName: The name of the agent that will store the global memory.

 * memoryToAdd: The memory to add to the agent's global memory.